 - Referring a child if there are concerns about possible abuse, following the Gloucestershire Child Protection procedures, and acting as a focal point for staff to discuss concerns.
-Referrals should be made in writing, following a telephone call using the Multi Agency Referral Form - Keeping written records of concerns about a child even if there is no need to make an immediate referral and documenting concerns on CPOMS, our online system for documenting and tracking child protection issues - Ensuring that all such records are kept confidentially and securely and are separate from pupil records, until the child's 25th birthday, and are copied, with the original being sent onto the child's next school or college. - Ensuring that an indication of the existence of the additional file above is marked on the pupil records. - Liaising with other agencies and professionals. - Demonstrating an awareness and understanding of the procedures and responsibilities of other agencies and professionals, particularly those working in social care - Ensuring that either they or an appropriate staff member attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report which has been shared with the parents - Ensuring that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Social Care Team. - Organising child protection induction, and update training every 3 years, for all school staff. - Providing termlyreports for the governing body, detailing any changes to the policy and procedures; training undertaken by the DSL, and by all staff and governors; number and type of incidents/cases, and number of children on the child protection register (anonymised) - Ensuring staff receive regular training (at least annually) related to safeguarding - Ensuring that they or one of the Deputy DSL's are always available to discuss safeguarding concerns
+Referrals should be made in writing, following a telephone call using the Multi Agency Referral Form - Keeping written records of concerns about a child even if there is no need to make an immediate referral and documenting concerns on CPOMS, our online system for documenting, following up and tracking child protection issues - Ensuring that all such records are kept confidentially and securely and are separate from pupil records, until the child's 25th birthday, and are copied, with the original being sent onto the child's next school or college. - Ensuring that an indication of the existence of the additional file above is marked on the pupil records. - Liaising with other agencies, professionals and parents. - Demonstrating an awareness and understanding of the procedures and responsibilities of other agencies and professionals, particularly those working in social care - Ensuring that either they or an appropriate staff member attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report which has been shared with the parents - Ensuring that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Social Care Team. - Organising child protection induction, and update training every 3 years, for all school staff. - Providing termlyreports for the governing body, detailing any changes to the policy and procedures; training undertaken by the DSL, and by all staff and governors; number and type of incidents/cases, and number of children on the child protection register (anonymised) - Ensuring staff receive regular training (at least annually) related to safeguarding - Ensuring that all staff are aware of their responsibilities in delivering key messages about how children keep themselves safe, including a good understanding of online safety - Ensuring that they or one of the Deputy DSL's are always available to discuss safeguarding concerns